pym505/yongmin-dev/life-note/FAQ-About-My-Career.md

 The department I worked in was operating on outdated technologies and followed a seniority-based evaluation system.
 Individual performance was difficult to recognize.
 I left to pursue more technical growth, knowing that freelance work could offer similar compensation.

 ShareKim
 The job was originally offered with remote work as a key condition.
-However, the required number of office days gradually increased, eventually leading to a request for full on-site work.
-Although a freelance option with remote work was proposed, the change in terms made it difficult to expect long-term stability.
+However, the required number of office days gradually increased, eventually leading to a request for full on-site work. the change in terms made it difficult to expect long-term stability.

 Citibank
 This was a short-term project that required in-office work.
 It ended as planned without extension.